ArjenLammers/sentry/README.md

 #### Mendix Model
 Perform the following steps:
 - Import the module into the project (e.g. from the App Store)
-- Alter the *SentryConfig* constant (read the *Documentation* field!) and apply the data which was collected at the preparations
+- Implement the `Sentry.Administration` snippet into your project.
+- Attach `Sentry.AfterStartup` to your after startup flow.
 - Include the Sentry widget on your homepages (e.g. for both the Anonymous and User homepage)
 - Apply the Sentry actions within your model where they suit the best.
+- Apply the Sentry configuration at the Native and Runtime Configuration in the `Administration`
+- Add the `Sentry.NativeConfiguration` to your Offline Synchronization profile.

 ### Debugging

 If everything is configured correct, all will magically work and messages will arrive on your Sentry host.
 If this is not the case, take the following steps:
-- Set the `debug` attribute in the JSON object of the `NativeConfig` to true.
+- Set the `debug` attribute in the JSON object of the `NativeDefaultConfig` and the `Configuration` in  *Native Configuration* to true.
 - Attach your device to a development environment.
 - Inspect the log messages with e.g. Logcat of Android Studio.